akapoorcern/ttH_multilepton/DNN/README.md

 - In the case of ttH multilepton, if one *doesn't* normalise background to the same as signal, the DNN will seperate out ttV seeing as the MC has many more events (DNN tunes to this).

 ## Number of Hidden layers
+- To study how the number of hidden layers affects the output distributions use the helmsman to run multiple trainings changing the number of hidden layers each time.
-- Increasing the number of hidden layers seems to make ttJets more background like, ttW more signal like and ttH remains in the middle (if perhaps more background like).
+- On last inspection, increasing the number of hidden layers seems to make ttJets more background like, ttW more signal like and ttH remains in the middle (if perhaps more background like).

-## Output Layers
+## DNN Outputs
+- The analysis performed is a 'multiclass' analysis which has three output nodes.
+- 'softmax' activation function used in final layer so that the outputs represent probabilities (output is normalised to 1).
+- A consequence of the softmax function is that the probability of a class is not independent of the other class probabilities.
+- Fine if we want to select a single label per sampling.
+- In this case, for a given event, you get three probabilities, one for each output node.
+- We assign the event to the label associated with the output node with the highest probability.
 - Number of neurons in the output layer should be the same as the number of samples[processes] you want to run.
 - When running in TMVA using Keras interface you should see something like: